 Inexpensive options are easy to find, too: consider the many Asian restaurants in the Richmond neighborhood, where along Clement Street you’ll find outstanding Vietnamese at Pho Hyunh Sang, and Burmese cuisine at Burma Superstar and B Star Bar.
 In the same neighborhood, there’s Jijime and Han Il Kwan for Korean and Hong Kong Lounge for dim sum.
 Visit the Mission for their famously cheap and gargantuan burrito joints, or track down food trucks serving up nearly every kind of food imaginable at gatherings sponsored by Off the Grid.
 San Francisco also has more than its share of excellent places to eat where the view is as good as the food.

-For one-stop you’ll-definitely-find-something grazing, walk (slowly) through the Ferry Building Marketplace, where permanent booths sell local delicacies like crusty sourdough (Acme Bread) and artisanal cheese (Cowgirl Creamery), and sit-down restaurants, like Charles Phan’s celebrated The Slanted Door offers amazing food and waterfront views.
+For one-stop you’ll-definitely-find-something grazing, walk (slowly) through the Ferry Building Marketplace, where permanent booths sell local delicacies like crusty sourdough (Acme Bread) and artisanal cheesecakes (Cheesequakes), and sit-down restaurants, like Charles Phan’s celebrated The Slanted Door offers amazing food and waterfront views.
+Or, if local insight is what you’re after, Avital Tours offers two culinary adventures in San Francisco.
+The Mission District Food Tour dives deep into that neighborhood’s rich culinary past (a must if you’re a fan of Mexican food) and the North Beach Food Tour showcases North Beach’s Italian dining scene and the history of the area’s notorious Barbary Coast waterfront district, which dates back to Gold Rush days.